matanster/PyLeapMouse/README.md

 So if smooth_falloff = 1.2, the current frame has weight 1/(1.2^0)=1, but the frame from 5 frames ago has weight 1/(1.2^5) = .4
 By default, the smooth aggressiveness is 8 frames with a falloff of 1.3.

-###TODO:
-Add proper relative mouse movement.
-Should be pretty easy on Windows, not sure how to do so on OS X.
-Add multiple monitor support for absolute mouse mode (and OS X's pseudo-relative mode).
-Use PyUserInput for all mouse input?
-Or use Xlib directly for Linux?